kaloyan-kamburov/react-crud/README.md

 ## React CRUD project

-To run this project you have to:
+To run this project you must:

-1. You must have nodejs installed
+1. Have nodeJS installed
-2. Through the command prompt go to root folder and type 'npm install'
+2. Go to root folder and type 'npm install' through the command prompt
-3. Through the command promt go to 'server' folder and type 'node app.js'
+3. Go to 'server' folder and type 'node app.js' through the command prompt
-4. Through the command prompt go to root folder and type 'npm start'
+4. Go to root folder and type 'npm start' through the command prompt